-- (a) "Assistive technology consultation" means an evaluation of the assistive technology needs of an individual, including a functional evaluation of technologies available to address the individual's assessed needs and support the individual to achieve outcomes identified in his or her individual service plan. - (b) "Assistive technology equipment" means the cost of leasing, purchasing, warranty at purchase, or otherwise providing for the acquisition of equipment and may include engineering, designing, fitting, customizing, or otherwise adapting the equipment to meet an individual's specific needs.
-Assistive technology equipment may include Personal Emergency Response Systems (PERS), Mobile Emergency Response Systems (MERS), Medication Reminder Systems (MRS) and equipment used for remote support such as motion sensing system, radio frequency identification, live video feed, live audio feed, or web-based monitoring.
-Assistive technology cannot be accessed to purchase video monitors or cameras to be placed in bedrooms and bathrooms.
-Remote monitoring and placement of cameras in bedrooms and bathrooms is not allowed. - (c) "Assistive technology service delivery" means monthly implementation of service and monitoring of the technology equipment and individual as necessary.
-Monitoring may include the response center for PERS, MERS, or remote support. - (d) "Assistive technology support" is intended for education and training beyond that included in initial installation/training and routine service delivery questions and implementation that aids an individual in the use of assistive technology equipment as well as training for the individual's family members, guardians, staff, or other persons who provide natural supports or paid services, employ the individual, or who are otherwise substantially involved in activities being supported by the assistive technology equipment.
+- (a) "Assistive technology consultation" means an evaluation of the assistive technology needs of an individual, including a functional evaluation of technologies available to address the individual's assessed needs and support the individual to achieve outcomes identified in his or her individual service plan. - (b) "Assistive technology equipment" means the cost of leasing, purchasing, warranty at purchase or otherwise providing for the acquisition of equipment and may include engineering, designing, fitting, customizing, or otherwise adapting the equipment to meet an individual's specific needs.
+Assistive technology equipment may include Personal Emergency Response Systems (PERS), Mobile Emergency Response Systems (MERS), Medication Reminder Systems (MRS) and equipment such as motion sensing system, live video feed, or live audio feed.
+Assistive technology cannot be accessed to purchase video monitors or cameras to be placed in bedrooms and bathrooms. - (c)"Assistive technology service delivery" means monthly implementation of service and monitoring of the technology equipment and individual as necessary. - (d)"Assistive technology support" is intended for education and training beyond that included in initial installation/training and routine service delivery questions and implementation that aids an individual in the use of assistive technology equipment as well as training for the individual's family members, guardians, staff, or other persons who provide natural supports or paid services, employ the individual, or who are otherwise substantially involved in activities being supported by the assistive technology equipment.
 Assistive technology support may include, when necessary, coordination with complementary therapies or interventions and adjustments to existing assistive technology to ensure its ongoing effectiveness.